When you’re pedaling for hours every day with few distractions, a simple “click… click… click… “ can drive you absolutely out of your mind.

 If the noise only happens when you pedal with your feet (not spinning the pedal with your hand), it could be related to your:

 - shoe rubbing on the crank or pedal surface

 Is the sound somewhat constant whenever you’re pedaling?
 It could just be that your chain needs a good cleaning and lubing.
 Once you learn to recognize that sad dry chain sound, this is an easy fix.

 Does the sound only happen in certain gear combinations?
 Perhaps a derailleur is out of alignment and the chain is rubbing on a neighboring cog (in the rear) or the front derailleur itself (front).

-If the sound happens not with every pedal stroke, but with every time the chain passes the same point (so the frequency will change depending on what gear you’re in), you likely have a stuck or damaged chain link.
+If the sound happens not with every pedal stroke, but with every time the chain passes the same point (so the frequency will change depending on what gear you’re in but is usually multiple pedal strokes), you likely have a stuck or damaged chain link.
 Lube it if needed, or remove/repair the offending link(s), or replace your entire chain.

 Much less likely and less fun: it’s possible that something is wrong with your bottom bracket (the spinny part between the pedals).

 Some creaks and squeaks happen in time with pedal stroke but only under heavy load, usually uphill.
 These can be harder to diagnose, and often sound as if they’re coming from your bottom bracket when they’re not.
 Possible causes: